ihor-delta/delta/APPS.md

 In compliance with [Freedoms](https://github.com/ihor-delta/freedoms/blob/main/README.md)

-*Important Clarification*: Freedom Of Transition is ignored by these Apps
+*Important Clarification*: Freedom Of Transition and Freedom Of Ignorance is ignored by these Apps

 # @CI
 - interactive apps to interact with each other and with @CI